Developer Guide

 API : Logic.java

-Here’s a (partial) class diagram of the Logic
+Here’s a (partial) class diagram of the Logic component:

-How the Logic
+How the Logic component works:

 - When

-class to parse the user command. - This results in a
+Logicis called upon to execute a command, it uses theRecipeBookParserclass to parse the user command. - This results in a

-object (more precisely, an object of one of its subclasses e.g.,AddCommand
+Commandobject (more precisely, an object of one of its subclasses e.g.,AddCommand) which is executed by theLogicManager. - The command can communicate with the

-when it is executed (e.g. to add a recipe). - The result of the command execution is encapsulated as a
+Modelwhen it is executed (e.g. to add a recipe). - The result of the command execution is encapsulated as a

-object which is returned fromLogic
+CommandResultobject which is returned fromLogic.

-The Sequence Diagram below illustrates the interactions within the Logic
+The Sequence Diagram below illustrates the interactions within the Logic component for the execute("delete -x 1") API call.

-should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+DeleteCommandParser should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

-(omitted from the class diagram above) that are used for parsing a user command:
+Here are the other classes in Logic (omitted from the class diagram above) that are used for parsing a user command:

 How the parsing works: